trac-hacks/trac-GitolitePlugin/README.rst

 "git" with a homedir /home/git/ you will probably want to run a command on your server like this::

+  sudo groupadd infra
+  sudo usermod -a -G infra wsgi
-  sudo usermod -a -G git wsgi
+  sudo usermod -a -G infra git
+  sudo chown -R git:infra /home/git/repositories/
-  sudo chmod -R g+rX /home/git/repositories/
+  sudo chmod -R g+rXs /home/git/repositories/

+(The +s ensures that new files created in the git repositories, like new commit objects in the repos, will retain the "infra" group-ownership rather than reverting to the git user's primary group.)

 You will also need to ensure that Trac can continue to read all needed files over time.
 One way to do this is to set the UMASK setting in